turtle-labs/mapulabs.github.io/README.txt

 This website is made for educational purposes only.
-It's an assignment for a web development online course on coursera.com.
+It's an assignment for a web development course on coursera.com.

 Everything is coded from scratch.
 The page and its functions has been tested multiple times before the final upload.